 • If you’ve ever done a complete kitchen remodel, you know that cabinets aren’t inexpensive.

-• Because of their height and any special features they may incorporate, cabinet pantries are substantially more expensive than regular base or wall cabinets (such as pullout drawers and spice racks).
+• Because of their height and any special features they may incorporate, cabinet pantries are substantially more expensive than the regular base or wall cabinets (such as pullout drawers and spice racks).

 They take up counter space.